Complete costs of buying a home

 |TOTAL UPFRONT COSTS||$116,300|

 For ongoing costs, factor in the $2,300 monthly mortgage payment, plus property taxes, homeowners insurance, utilities and any associated HOA fees.
-And many experts recommend stashing 1 percent of your home’s value each year to cover routine maintenance and repairs.
+And don’t forget to keep enough left over to cover routine maintenance and repairs.

 The costs of buying and owning a home can add up quickly, so it’s important to prepare.
-You’ll want to save money, improve or maintain your credit and compare lenders to get the best mortgage rates possible.
+You’ll want to save money, improve or maintain your credit score and compare lenders to get the best mortgage rates possible.
+Before you get started, find a local real estate agent to guide you through the homebuying process — interview several candidates to find someone who you trust and can work well with.
+Professional expertise can make all the difference.